John Harold Kennard FRIBA

 Returning to Amersham after the war Kennard built 30 semi-detached houses on Elm Close for the Amersham Public Utility Company.
 This company had Kennard as the architect, Alfred Ellis as the solicitor and Pretty, Ellis (Harvey Ellis) and Alderson as the estate agents.

-Kennard’s untimely death at the age of 42, at his new home in Hervines Road, which he also called ‘Rosemarie’, meant that his prolific career was cut short.
-He was recognised as a successful architect by his peers as he was already a Fellow of the Royal Institute of British Architects (FRIBA) at the time of his death.
+Kennard’s untimely death meant that his prolific career was cut short.
+He was recognised as a successful architect by his peers as he was made a Fellow of the Royal Institute of British Architects (FRIBA) in 1922.
 However we will never know what other houses he might have built and how his style would have evolved.
 Would he have built more innovative houses such as Elm Close?
 What would he have made of Amyas D Connell’s Modernist house ‘High and Over’ completed just 5 years after his death?

 However the enduring appeal of his Arts and Crafts houses, the quality of their construction, the craftsmanship of their details, and their adaptability to modern life mean that they should be valued and protected for future generations.
 Harold Kennard’s legacy is that each house, whether a modest cottage or a comfortable country house is an individual work of art.

 Do you live in a Kennard House?
-Please let us know if you can add any more information using the Contact Us button above.
+We are currently trying to identify all the Kennard houses in the area so please do contact us if you can add any more information.

 Click on any of the photographs below to enlarge it and to see the description.
 Then click on forward or back arrows at the foot of each photograph.
 To close the pictures, just click on one.